Eriner/prezto/modules/README.md

 Archive
 -------

-Provides functions to list and extract archives.
+Provides functions to create, list, and extract archives.

 Command-Not-Found
 -----------------